06 Jun Measuring What Matters in Digital Coaching

 1. Have a clear idea of the medium- and long-term outcomes of your digital coaching initiative

-2. Start thinking about key signs of behavior change in your employees and leverage digital coaching tools that’ll let these signs be expressed, as well as understand how they’re moving your employees toward your long-term outcomes.
+2. Start thinking about key signs of behavior change activation in your employees and leverage automated coaching tools that’ll let these signs be expressed, as well as understand how they’re moving your employees toward your long-term outcomes.

 Stop monitoring, start questioning